elicharlese/ForSure/README.md

 ForSure is a language designed to simplify projects by using a flat-file-like structured language/compiler/cli/converter system.
 It allows you to describe and document file structures in a clear and concise manner, similar to how you would write a Dockerfile for a container.
 ForSure uses a simple, human-readable syntax to represent directories, files, and their relationships.

 ## Getting Started 🎉
-To start using ForSure, clone this repository and review the sample `.fs` files included.
+To start using ForSure, clone this repository and review the sample `.forsure` files included.
 You can write your ForSure definitions using any text editor.

 ## Features ✨
 - **Hierarchical Structure:** Mimics the natural file system's hierarchy.